Understanding Our Goldman Sachs Smart Beta Portfolio

 What is your affiliation with Goldman Sachs?

-We’re partnering with Goldman Sachs Asset Management to deliver a Smart Beta portfolio to our customers within the Betterment platform.
-We do so to provide more personalized solutions that align to customer goals, preferences and values.
+We partner with Goldman Sachs Asset Management to bring you the Smart Beta portfolio option.
+We do so to provide more personalized solutions that align to your goals, preferences, and values.

 Explore your first goal